hybridsjs/hybrids/docs/built-in-factories/parent-children.md

 Children factory connects children elements (only from the light DOM).
 Without options, only direct children of the element are in the list. `deep` option allows traversing deeper children. `nested` option allows adding nested children of that element if the condition is met (`nested` option works only with turn on `deep` option).

-In the same way, as parent factory works, it invalidates a list when a property of one of the elements from the list invalidates.
+In the same way, as parent factory works, it invalidates a list when a property of one of the elements from the list invalidates:

 ```javascript
 import { children } from 'hybrids';